Aerial refueling: Boom drogue adapter units

-USAF KC-135 and French Air Force KC-135FR refueling-boom equipped tankers can be field converted to a probe-and-drogue system using a special adapter unit.
+USAF KC-135 and French Air Force KC-135FR refueling-boom equipped tankers can be field-converted to a probe-and-drogue system using a special adapter unit.
 In this configuration, the tanker retains its articulated boom, but has a hose/drogue at the end of it instead of the usual nozzle.
-The tanker boom operator holds the boom in a static position, while the receiver aircraft then flies the probe into the basket.
+The tanker boom operator holds the boom still while the receiver aircraft flies the probe into the basket.
 Unlike the soft canvas basket used in most drogue systems, the adapter units use a steel basket, grimly known as the "iron maiden" by naval aviators because of its unforgiving nature.
 Soft drogues can be contacted slightly off center, wherein the probe is guided into the hose receptacle by the canvas drogue.
 The metal drogue, when contacted even slightly off center, will pivot out of place, potentially "slapping" the aircraft's fuselage and causing damage.

 The other major difference with this system is that when contacted, the hose does not "retract" into an HDU.
 Instead, the hose bends depending on how far it is pushed toward the boom.
 If it is pushed too far, it can loop around the probe or nose of the aircraft, damage the windscreen, or cause contact with the rigid boom.
 If not pushed far enough, the probe will disengage, halting fueling.
-Because of a much smaller position keeping tolerance, staying properly connected to a KC-135 adapter unit is considerably more difficult than staying in a traditional hose/drogue configuration.
+Because of a much smaller position-keeping tolerance, staying properly connected to a KC-135 adapter unit is considerably more difficult than staying in a traditional hose/drogue configuration.
 When fueling is complete, the receiver carefully backs off until the probe refueling valve disconnects from the valve in the basket.
 Off center disengagements, like engagements, can cause the drogue to "prang" the probe and/or strike the aircraft's fuselage.

 Multiple systems

 Some tankers have both a boom and one or more complete hose-and-drogue systems.
-The USAF KC-10 has both a flying boom and a separate hose and drogue system manufactured by Cobham plc.
-Both are on the aircraft centerline at the tail of the aircraft, so only one system can be used at once.
+The USAF KC-10 has both a flying boom and a separate hose-and-drogue system manufactured by Cobham.
+Both are on the aircraft centerline at the tail of the aircraft, so only one can be used at once.
 However, such a system allows all types of probe- and receptacle-equipped aircraft to be refueled in a single mission, without landing to install an adapter.
-Many KC-135s and some KC-10s are also equipped with dual under-wing hose-and-drogue attachments known as Multi-point Refueling System (MPRSs) or Wing Air Refueling Pods (WARPs), respectively.
+Other tankers are equipped with hose-and-drogue attachments that do not interfere with the operation of the centerline boom: many KC-135s are equipped with dual under-wing attachments known as Multi-point Refueling System (MPRSs), while some KC-10s and A330 MRTTs have similar under-wing refueling pods (referred to as Wing Air Refueling Pods or WARPs on the KC-10).